JThyroff/ImgSteg/README.md

 I immediately liked the idea of hiding information inside of images in particular.
 And came up with a prototype in java.
 Small functional GUI, algorithm more complicated than necessary and only able to hide text.
 After a long break of development I came back to this project, with the goal to polish it a little more.

-## Working live demo here: [Project Page](https://jthyroff.github.io/ImgSteg/)
+## Working live demo here 🚀: [Project Page](https://jthyroff.github.io/ImgSteg/)

 Go to section "Live Demo" for explanation.

 ## Concept

 The basic idea of this program is to hide information in images.
 Since the least significant bits per color channel are indeed not really significant for visual perception either, this can effectively be used as real storage capacity - making things possible that you never thought about before :D. Just hiding information in one image is rather boring - so we use another image as a encryption seed before storing the encrypted data in a second image.
-Spy movies are getting real!
+Spy movies 🕵️ are getting real!

 ![concept](concept.png)